 8 With the evolution of global mobile-satellite systems, ships earth stations are able to participate in international public correspondence telecommunication services.
 Ship earth stations having this functionality may be assigned international telecommunication numbers that have no direct correspondence with the ship station MMSI.
 Those authorized to assign the numbers, names and addresses associated with such ship earth stations should maintain a record of the cross reference relationships with the MMSI, for example in an appropriate database.
 For the purposes of GMDSS the details of these relationships should be made available to authorized entities such as but not limited to the Rescue Coordination Centres (RCC).
 Such availability should be on an automatic basis, 24 hours per day 365 days per year.

-Annex 2 Assignment of identification to coast station
+Section 2 Assignment of identification to coast station

 1 Coast stations and other stations on land participating in the maritime radio services mentioned in recommends 2 should be assigned a nine-digit unique coast station identity in the format 0102M3I4D5X6X7X8X9where the digits 3, 4 and 5 represent the MID and X is any figure from 0 to 9.
-The MID reflects the territory or geographical area in which the coast station or coast earth stationis located.
+The MID reflects the administration having jurisdiction over the coast station or coast earth station.

 2 As the number of coast stations decreases in many countries, an administration may wish to assign MMSI of the format above to harbour radio stations, pilot stations, system identities and other stations participating in the maritime radio services.
 The stations concerned should be located on land or on an island in order to use the 00MIDXXXX format.